situx/spec-md-jtf/spec/Markdown.md

 ### Layout

+A cuneiform tablet may include

+* A set of surfaces (typically obverse, reverse, left, right, top, bottom)
+* A set of cuneiform sign inscriptions on each of the aforementioned surfaces

 ## Metadata
-Metadata associated with cuneiform artifacts
+Metadata associated with cuneiform artifacts may include:

+* Width of the cuneiform tablet
+* Height of the cuneiform tablet
+* Depth of the cuneiform tablet

 ## JTF as linked data: JTF-LD